"In addition to helping break down the food into nutrients, digestive enzymes support a number of other important functions in the body."

 - Artificial sweeteners

-- Acidic foods such as sodas and carbonated juice, orange juice, and citrus fruits are very acidic and they throw off the PH balance of your digestive juices.
-Lemon juice and pineapple juice are both acidic when tested outside the body, but they leave traces of being alkaline in the body as it processes, so they are both actually good for digestion.
+- Acidic foods such as sodas and carbonated juice, orange juice, and citrus fruits throw off the PH balance of your digestive juices.
+Lemon juice and pineapple juice are both acidic when tested outside the body, but they leave traces of being alkaline in the body as it processes them, so these two are actually good for digestion.

 The hardest meat to eat and digest is pork.
 It takes many hours for pork to be digested compared to beef.

-Foods that have a high content of digestive enzymes
+Foods that have a high digestive enzyme content

 There are many ways to address or prevent health issues by using natural, organic foods.
 Supplements are essential to fill in the gaps, but we can also address so many of these chronic issues by paying attention to the quality of the foods that we eat, and dealing with low digestive enzymes is no different.
 There are a number of all-natural foods that are high in natural digestive enzymes that can help improve our digestion.
 Try to increase your intake of:

 How do you know if a pineapple is ready to eat?
 Check the very middle of the stalk on the very top and then pull the center of the leaf.
-If it pulls out easy, then it’s ready to eat.
-If it’s harder to pull out then it’s not.
-With melons, you touch the “belly button” and if it is soft, it’s perfect.
+If it pulls out easily, then it’s ready to eat.
+If it’s harder to pull out, then it’s not.
 Pineapples are amazing because they contain a group of natural digestive enzymes called bromelain which helps break down proteins into amino acids.
 It also helps fight inflammation, and it’s a fantastic healer.
 This is why pineapple is often considered a superfood.

 Raw Local Honey

 Raw honey is delicious.
 Raw honey should be opaque, so you can’t see right through it.
-Typical honey that you can see through means it’s heat treated and all of the digestive enzymes are dead.
-This negates all the honey’s benefits.
-Raw honey is rich in digestive enzymes that break down starches, sugars, and proteins.
-So it’s important to get your honey raw.
+If you can see through honey, that means it's been heat treated and all of the digestive enzymes are dead, which negates the many benefits of eating honey.
+Raw honey is rich in digestive enzymes that break down starches, sugars, and proteins, so it’s important to get your honey raw.

 Used for thousands of years, ginger has tons of amazing health benefits.
-Besides being delicious and great-smelling, it contains a digestive enzymes called zingibain.
+Besides being delicious and smelling great, it contains a digestive enzymes calledzingibain.
 This has been shown to help food move faster through your digestive tract and boost your body’s own natural production of digestive enzymes.
 To keep ginger fresh, take one piece of paper towel, slightly wet it, and put in a bag inside the refrigerator.